haasn/libplacebo/README.md

 except for developers who know what they're doing.
 Regular users should rely on distro packages.

+### Dependencies

+In principle, libplacebo has no mandatory dependencies - only optional ones.
+However, to get a useful version of libplacebo. you most likely want to build with support for both `vulkan` and at least one of `shaderc` (preferred) or `glslang` (fallback/alternative).

+libplacebo built without these can still be used (e.g. to generate GLSL shaders such as the ones used in VLC), but the usefulness is severely impacted since most components will be missing, impaired or otherwise not functional.

 ### Configuring

 To get a list of configuration options supported by libplacebo, after running